AllardQuek/AI-Concierge/docs/ai-requirements.md

 ## 📋 **Overview**

-This document provides a comprehensive technical feasibility analysis for three advanced AI integration requirements for the Sybil voice calling platform.
+This document provides a comprehensive technical feasibility analysis for three advanced AI integration requirements for the Mulisa voice calling platform.
 Each requirement has been evaluated for technical feasibility, implementation approach, architecture design, and specific technologies required.

 ---